Drakynfly/HeartGraph/README.md

 ### Heart
 The core of HeartGraph.
 Defines the core types used to build a graph: `UHeartGraph`, `UHeartGraphNode`, and `UHeartGraphPin`, as well as a registry subsystem that ties them together.

+### Blood
+What flows through a heart?
+Blood, of course.
+Blood is the data shuttler for heart graphs, a variant data type system, designed for interoperability with FProperties, as well as quick, efficient access from both c++ and BP.

 ### HeartCore
 Underlying math utilities, and generic UI classes that aren't specifically for HeartGraph, but kept here to avoid dependencies on another plugin.
 At some point, I might move some or all of this to a seperate plugin if it becomes too much.